-In this line, State must also ensure that persons with disabilities are not denied access to measures to facilitate termination of life on the basis of disability.
+In this line, States must also ensure that persons with disabilities are not denied access to measures to facilitate termination of life on the basis of disability.
 Medical practitioners shall resort to supported decision making and to all types of mode of communication, including alternative modes, means and formats, to inform persons with disabilities of the availability of the measures and to enable them to express their consent.
-Measures of supported decision making and safeguards to prevent undue influence must be regularly monitored, in order to ensure upholding the will and preferences of the person concerned and her free and informed consent in the decision.
+Measures of supported decision making and safeguards to prevent undue influence must be regularly monitored, in order to ensure upholding the will and preferences of the person concerned and their free and informed consent in the decision.

 b) The importance to ensure an adequate standard of living to ensure “real” choice of persons with disabilities that may want to request their termination of life

 According to paragraph 10 of the draft General Comment, States may either be given the option to allow, or the obligation not to forbid, “medical treatment or the medical means in order to facilitate the termination of life of [catastrophically] afflicted adults, such as the mortally wounded or terminally ill, who experience severe physical or mental pain and suffering and wish to die with dignity.”
 Although this would only authorize facilitated termination of life in very limited circumstances, IDA stresses that States must always ensure that the living conditions of persons with disabilities, including those currently affected by lack of support and social protection measures, do not reduce the scope of their freedom of choice.
-In other words, the failure of States to provide adequate standards of living to persons with disabilities and their families should not led to or motivate their choice to terminate their lives.
+In other words, the failure of States to provide adequate standards of living to persons with disabilities and their families should not lead to or motivate their choice to terminate their lives.

 In different contexts, being paradigmatic the case of the United Kingdom of Great Britain and Northern Ireland, austerity measures have led to social welfare reforms that reduced the financial and other support to persons with disabilities leading to what has been recently called a “human catasthrophy,” in terms of dramatically impoverishing the standard of living of persons with disabilities, given the amount of evidence presented to the CRPD Committee by alternative sources, in both the context of the State review and of an inquiry procedure addressing the UK social welfare reform.
-Serious allegations of death and suicides related to this “human cathastrophy” ha been raised, but no serious impartial investigation seems to have been taken by the proper State`s legal avenues.
+Serious allegations of death and suicides related to this “human cathastrophy” have been raised, but no serious impartial investigation seems to have been taken by the proper State`s legal avenues.

 ***